 Living in the hyper-connected modern world, if your app does not download quickly or your site does not respond instantly, you are gone!
 You have lost your customers to your competitors.
 With the number of options available today, the patience of customers has gone down.
 If your app is taking more than 2 seconds also to download then there are very fewer chances that the customs would like to wait for this long.
-Top e-commerce websites reported that for every second delay after first three-seconds, about 4% of users abandon.
-A study conducted by Amazon by almost 10 years ago proved that even a 100-millisecond decrease in their page loading time resulted into a decrease of 1% revenue for them.
+Top e-commerce websites reported that for every second delay after the first three seconds, about 4% of users abandon.
+A study conducted by Amazon by almost 10 years ago proved that even a 100-millisecond decrease in their page loading time resulted in a decrease of 1% in revenue for them.
 Now, imagine how crucial it is to be fast and effective.
-And for this what all you need to do is as follows.
+And for this, all you need to do is as follows.

-Reverse proxy server: It is like a helper of your server which offloads some of its tasks to do itself.
+It is like a helper of your server which offloads some of its tasks to do itself.
 A Reverse proxy server sits in front of the machine that is running the application and handles internet traffic.
-It is connected to the internet and therefore able to create an internal network which handles the communications faster.
-As a result, the main server gets free from the pressure of waiting users and start concentrating on building pages to which the reverse proxy server will send the users to.
+It is connected to the internet and therefore able to create an internal network which handles communications faster.
+As a result, the main server gets free from the pressure of waiting users and starts concentrating on building pages to which the reverse proxy server will send the users.
 Thus, through this division of labour, both servers get to work at their optimum speeds.

-Load balancer: Instead of using a single big server, it is advisable to use small servers and add a load balancer to it.
+Instead of using a single big server, it is advisable to use small servers and add a load balancer to them.
 The load balancer runs on pre-defined algorithms and distributes the incoming requests evenly to these small servers.
-This prevents the load on one server and helps in proper functioning of the app without interruptions.
+This prevents the load on one server and helps in the proper functioning of the app without interruptions.
 The load balancer also helps with caching static files, SSL termination, and supporting HTTP/1.x and HTTP/2.

-Opt HTTP/2 or SPDY: The key attribute of SPDY and HTTP/2 is the use of single connection rather than multiple connections.
+The key attribute of SPDY and HTTP/2 is the use of a single connection rather than multiple connections.
 And owing to the multiplexed trait of the single connection, it can carry multiple pieces of requests and responses simultaneously.
 It saves time and money from setting up multiple connections and then managing them.

-Update software versions: Software keeps upgrading and in order to have an engaging and effective performance of the app, always update the software.
+The software keeps upgrading and in order to have an engaging and effective performance of the app, always update the software.
 The developers are constantly fixing the bugs and adding new capabilities to the software.
 A quick response to updating the software will boost the overall app server performance.

-Regular Check: After putting in time and money in doing all the above steps, it is crucial to monitor them in real time so that the app server keeps working optimally.
-“Server overloaded and drop connections,” “server is down,” “server sending incorrect content” and etc are all very common issues, which whenever seen must be addressed then and there.
-Rather regular monitoring avoids these situations and lets you deliver a faster and efficient app to your users.
+After putting time and money into doing all the above steps, it is crucial to monitor them in real time so that the app server keeps working optimally.
+“Server overloaded and drop connections,” “server is down,” “server sending incorrect content” etc are all very common issues, which whenever seen must be addressed then and there.
+Rather regular monitoring avoids these situations and lets you deliver a faster and more efficient app to your users.

 Thus, developing a feature-rich app is easier but maintaining it later is a task.
 Take all the above steps to ensure that your app server is in sync with your requirements, only then you will be able to deliver a great experience to your app users.